 Our child safe organisation

-All children and young people have the right to feel safe at all times.
-At Youth Off The Streets, the welfare of the children and young people in our care will always be our first priority.
+Children and young people have the right to feel safe at all times.
+At Youth Off The Streets, their welfare is our first priority.

 This includes respecting and protecting: